pages-themes/minimal/pages/projects/cart.md

 ### Description

 Chimeric antigen receptor (CAR), or chimeric immunoreceptor, or chimeric T cell receptor is an artificial T cell receptor protein engineered to give T cells an ability to target a specific antigen.
 This receptor type is named chimeric because it combines antigen-binding and T-cell-activating functions.
-CAR T-Cell therapy is a form of immunotherapy that uses T cells engineered with CARs to treat cancer.
+CAR T cell therapy is a form of immunotherapy that uses T cells engineered with CARs to treat cancer.
 Cytokine release syndrome (CRS) is the most common type of toxicity caused by CAR T cell therapy.

-Immune-related adverse outcome pathway (irAOP) of CAR T cell treatment
+In toxicology, adverse outcome pathway (AOP), or in immunotoxicology - immune-related adverse outcome pathway (irAOP), is a concept that ...

+In this project, we use existing irAOP of CRS induced by CAR T cell treatment to build a detailed description of adverse outcome mechanisms.
+This is done by combining the AOP approach with the disease map approach and focusing on relevant cytokines, receeptors and cell types, as well as on connections between them.

 ### Funding